Frequently Asked Questions – FAQ’s

 Q: I heard that Bengal cats are hypo-allergenic – is that right?
 My son/ daughter is allergic to cats, and that’s why we want a Bengal.

 A: Unfortunately that is not true.
 While it is true that most people report that Bengals are lower dander than other cats, there are still people who are allergic to Bengal cats.
-If you are concerned about allergic reactions, it would be good for you to bring your family members for a meet / greet of the Bengal you’re interested in.
+If you are concerned about allergic reactions, it would be good for you to bring your family members for a meet / greet with the Bengal you’re interested in.
 Spend a few hours with the cat and see how your family does.
 If everyone is comfortable, then you can proceed with adoption.
 Note though – every cat is different.
 There are some Bengals who seem virtually “hypo-allergenic” and others who have a bigger impact on allergies.

 Q: I understand that Bengal Cats love to be outdoors.
 I have a huge backyard and live on a quiet street.
 Can I adopt a Bengal as an Indoor/Outdoor cat?